qnub/docker-rtmp-multistream/docs/quickstart.md

    3. Configure stream quality settings as needed.
 For more information, see the specific documentation for [Tranbscode](services/transcode.md), as well as [Quality Considerations](quality.md).
 4. Execute ```./start.sh```

 The relay is now ready to receive video from your streaming software.
 It will work always and start aurtomatically when docker service starts.

+To apply changes from `env/.env` run command `./reload.sh`.

+To update code run command `./update.sh`.

-To shut down the service, run command `docker compose down`.
+To shut down the service, run command `./disable.sh`.

 ## 3. Gaming PC Setup
 ### a.
 When Using OBS Studio